-- 1- The Ethics Chairperson will acknowledge receipt of the complaint, will review the complaint within 48 business hours of receiving it, and then will send an electronic copy to the full Ethics Committee for confidential review.
-The Ethics Committee will have 7-10 business days to review it, and discussions and deliberations will remain confidential within the committee.
-If there is a need to get consultation about an issue from the Executive Board and/or the Executive Director, it may add 1-2 business days to the process.
-The complainant will be advised of outcomes of those discussions sufficient to explain the Ethics Committee's actions. - 2- Immediately upon receipt of the complaint, the Ethics Chairperson will send an electronic copy of the complaint to the Executive Director who will keep a confidential copy in AASP's administrative office.
-If the complaint is submitted electronically, it will be maintained on a password protected computer.
-If the complaint is submitted in paper form, it will be converted to an electronic document and maintained on a password protected computer will be in a secure locked office only accessible by the Executive Director. - 3- A copy of your written statement with your name (\) and the details of the accusation(s) will be sent to the accused AASP member who will be given the opportunity to provide a written response. (\If you wish to remain anonymous, please contact the Ethics Committee Chairperson to discuss whether that would be possible given the nature of the complaint.)
-The complainant will be shown the accused members written response and can provide a response to Ethics Committee about the accused member's written communication. - 4- The Ethics Committee will review the accused member's and complainant's responses and the ensuing discussions and deliberations will be confidential.
-The complainant and accused member will be advised of outcomes of those discussions sufficient to explain the Ethics Committee's next actions. - 5- Once the complaint is resolved, the complainant, the accused member, and the Executive Director will be advised accordingly. - 6- During this process the only people who will have access to this confidential information will be the Ethics Committee, AASP President, the Professional Standards Division Head, and the Executive Director.
+- 1- Complaints concerning CMPCs should be submitted to the CMPC Certification Manager or the Certification Council Chair using the same form for submitting complaints to the AASP Ethics Committee.
+For each complaint that the Certification Chair and Certification Manger conclude is a valid and actionable ethics complaint, the CMPC Council authorizes an investigation by the AASP Ethics Committee into the specific facts or circumstances to whatever extent is necessary in order to clarify, expand, or corroborate the information provided by the submitter.
+The AASP Ethics Committee will investigate as described below and will make an appropriate determination. - 2- For complaints concerning AASP members who are not CMPCs, the Ethics Chairperson will acknowledge receipt of the complaint, will review the complaint within 48 business hours of receiving it, and then will send an electronic copy to the full Ethics Committee for confidential review.
+The Ethics Committee will have 7- 10 business days to review it, and discussions and deliberations will remain confidential within the committee.
+If there is a need to get consultation about an issue from the Executive Board and/or the Executive Director or CMPC Certification Council, it may add 1-2 business days to the process.
+The complainant will be advised of outcomes of those discussions sufficient to explain the Ethics Committee's actions. - 3- Immediately upon receipt of the complaint, the Ethics Chairperson will send an electronic copy of the complaint to the Executive Director who will keep a confidential copy in AASP's administrative office.
+The complaint will be maintained on a password protected computer.
+This computer will be in a secure locked office only accessible by the Executive Director. - 4- A copy of your written statement with your name () and the details of the accusation(s) will be sent to the accused AASP member or CMPC who will be given the opportunity to provide a written response.
+(If you wish to remain anonymous, please contact the Ethics Committee Chairperson to discuss whether that would be possible given the nature of the complaint.)
+The complainant will be shown the accused members written response and can provide a response to Ethics Committee about the accused member or CMPC's written communication. - 5- The Ethics Committee will review the responses of the accused member or CMPC and the complainant's responses.
+The ensuing discussions and deliberations will be confidential.
+The complainant and accused member will be advised of outcomes of those discussions sufficient to explain the Ethics Committee's next actions. - 6- Once the complaint is resolved, the complainant, the accused member, and the Executive Director will be advised accordingly. - 7- During this process, for AASP members, the only people who will have access to confidential information will be the Ethics Committee, AASP President, the Professional Standards Division Head, and the Executive Director.
+If a CMPC is involved, the Certification Council and Certification Manager will have access to confidential information relevant to any complaint against a CMPC.